“New City for the Upper Class” (2012)

-Poor Nevius; reviled and ridiculed, because his preconceptions are always getting in the way of accuracy.
+Poor Nevius; reviled and ridiculed, because his preconceptions so often preclude veracity.
 Accordingly, he compartmentalized and re-contextualized my personal history as a “success” story, using the template of a materialist ideology that interprets life as a rat race to the top and classifies people as winners or losers.
 When I acknowledge that change is the only thing of which I can be absolutely certain (even death can be thought of as change), life becomes a never-ending process of unfolding and transformation.
 Insofar as my journey through life is a reflection of my psyche, the highs and lows have been extreme, but this is not how I measure either failure or success.
 As a perennial student in the classroom of experience, success for me is a lesson well-learned.

 By the way, if you would like to read a really well-written article about me and my work, “Histories Intertwined” by Maria La Ganga of the Los Angeles Times is superb.